decentraland/schemas/report/schemas.api.md

     validate: ValidateFunction<EmoteDataADR74>;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "EmoteDefinition" is marked as @public, but its signature references "Emote" which is marked as @alpha
 // Warning: (ae-missing-release-tag) "EmoteDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
+export type EmoteDefinition = EmoteDefinitionADR74 | EmoteDefinitionADR287;

+// Warning: (ae-incompatible-release-tags) The symbol "EmoteDefinitionADR287" is marked as @public, but its signature references "Emote" which is marked as @alpha
+// Warning: (ae-missing-release-tag) "EmoteDefinitionADR287" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type EmoteDefinitionADR287 = Omit<Emote, 'emoteDataADR287'> & {
+    emoteDataADR287: Omit<EmoteADR287['emoteDataADR287'], 'representations'> & {
+        representations: EmoteRepresentationDefinition[];
+    };
+};

+// Warning: (ae-incompatible-release-tags) The symbol "EmoteDefinitionADR74" is marked as @public, but its signature references "Emote" which is marked as @alpha
+// Warning: (ae-missing-release-tag) "EmoteDefinitionADR74" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
-export type EmoteDefinition = Omit<Emote, 'emoteDataADR74'> & {
+export type EmoteDefinitionADR74 = Omit<Emote, 'emoteDataADR74'> & {
-    emoteDataADR74: Omit<Emote['emoteDataADR74'], 'representations'> & {
+    emoteDataADR74: Omit<EmoteADR74['emoteDataADR74'], 'representations'> & {
         representations: EmoteRepresentationDefinition[];
     };
 };